PublicMakings/1st-Twitter-Bot/README.md

 ## *What I am looking at to begin building a bot*
 * [*Cheap Bots, Done Quick!*](https://cheapbotsdonequick.com/)

   This is a Twitter app which automatically Tweets based on a Tracery Grammar.
 This is a good start for begining how to use a *context free grammar*, but how can aI make my own posting interface, which pulls on an api and also responds to incoming text?
 The interface on *Cheap Bots, Done Quick!* appears to only take a JSON formated source file.

+  Here's a [resource](https://github.com/v21/tracerybot) from *Cheap Bots, Done Quick!*.

 <!--- * allison parish learning resource on twitter bot and the nerdgarbage twitter bot reflection --->
 ---